muhammadhasnainsaeed/muhammadhasnainsaeed/README.md

 # Hi 👋🏻, I'm Hasnain Saeed

-As a dedicated **`Frontend Developer`** with **`4 years`** of hands-on experience, I bring a wealth of expertise in crafting dynamic and responsive user interfaces.
-My proficiency spans a range of cutting-edge technologies, libraries and frameworks.
+As a dedicated Frontend Developer, I bring strong expertise in building modern, responsive, and user-focused web applications.
+I specialize in React, Vue, Next.js, and Nuxt.js, with a solid understanding of backend technologies like Node.js and MongoDB.
+My experience spans designing intuitive interfaces, optimizing performance, and developing scalable full-stack solutions.

 ## ⚙️ Tech Stack